Feathra/email-spam-detector/README.md

 This project is an email spam detection application that allows users to classify emails as spam or not spam.
 The application uses a machine learning model trained on a dataset of emails to make predictions based on user input.

+There are two types of mails: SPAM and HAM (to wanted, good ones)

 Use as trainingdataset: https://spamassassin.apache.org/old/publiccorpus/